-While OneDrive for Business is used in both SharePoint Server on-premises and Office 365 environments, this article describes how it works in SharePoint Server.
-For more information about how it works in an Office 365 environment, see What is OneDrive for Business?.
+While OneDrive is used in both SharePoint Server on-premises and Microsoft 365 environments, this article describes how it works in SharePoint Server.
+For more information about how it works in a Microsoft 365 environment, see What is OneDrive?.

-OneDrive for Business is the default document library in a user's What's new in social computing in SharePoint Server 2013 in SharePoint Server or in Office 365.
+Microsoft OneDrive is the default document library in a user's What's new in social computing in SharePoint Server 2013 in SharePoint Server or in Microsoft 365.
 The contents of this library can optionally be synchronized with one or more of the user's computers or devices.

-By using OneDrive for Business, you can help ensure that business files for your users are stored in a central location.
+By using OneDrive, you can help ensure that business files for your users are stored in a central location.
 Storing business files in one location makes it easy for users to share and collaborate on documents.
-If you're using OneDrive for Business in Office 365, you can also reduce your on-premises storage costs by moving your users' files to the cloud.
+If you're using OneDrive, you can also reduce your on-premises storage costs by moving your users' files to the cloud.

-OneDrive for Business is different from the consumer OneDrive service in that OneDrive for Business is based on SharePoint and is meant for storing a user's business documents and files.
+OneDrive is different from the consumer OneDrive service in that OneDrive is based on SharePoint and is meant for storing a user's business documents and files.
 Consumer OneDrive is a separate service that is meant for personal use.

-Why use OneDrive for Business in a SharePoint Server on-premises environment?
+Why use OneDrive in a SharePoint Server on-premises environment?

-While OneDrive for Business in Office 365 may serve as an optimal storage solution for many businesses, some businesses may be restricted from saving their company data to the cloud for various reason, including:
+While OneDrive may serve as an optimal storage solution for many businesses, some businesses may be restricted from saving their company data to the cloud for various reason, including:

 Business rules that prohibit transmitting data over the internet